Radon Guide Review Header

 You are here: Home Page > Guide to Radon > Buying a Home

-If the Home Has Already Been Tested for Radon, is it a good idea to decide to accept an earlier test result from the seller?
+If the home has already been tested for Radon, is it a good idea to accept an earlier test result from the seller?
 Alternatively, should the buyer ask the seller for a new test conducted by a qualified Radon tester?
-Good questions to ask.
+These are really good questions to ask, especially in areas like Lake Tahoe where Radon levels can vary from one home to the next.

 • Who conducted the previous test and what were their credentials?

-• Was the test performed in the lowest part of the home, where you will spend time?
+• Was the test performed in the lowest part of the home, or the location where you will spend the most time?

-• Has there been remodeling or any change in the heating, ventilation, and air conditioning sinc the test?
+• Has there been remodeling or any change in the heating, ventilation, and air conditioning since the test?

 Navigation: More Radon Information